vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 * `description` - Description of the resource
 * `ip_address` - IP address of the machine
 * `resource_type` - Type of resource.
 It can be a machine resource type (Infrastructure.Virtual) or a deployment type (composition.resource.type.deployment), etc.
-* `status` - Status of the machine.
-It can be On, Off, Unprovisioned, etc.
-* `date_created` - The date when the resource was created.
-* `last_updated` - The date when the resource was last updated after Day 2 operations.
 * `properties` - Map of the instance/VM properties fetched from the deployment